40 The Great Gatsby The American Dream Quotes With Page Numbers

-The American Dream is the belief that anyone, regardless of social class or group, can attain success and happiness through hard work and determination.
+The American Dream is the belief that regardless of social class or group, anyone can attain success and happiness through hard work and determination.

 For Jay Gatsby and Tom Buchanan, it means power.
 For Myrtle Wilson, Daisy, and Jordan Baker, it means luxury.
 For George Wilson, it means control.